-During the 2019 calendar year, New Zealand implemented mandatory electronic catch and position reporting across 100 percent of New Zealand's fishing fleet.
+In 2019, New Zealand implemented mandatory electronic catch and position reporting across 100 percent of New Zealand's fishing fleet.
 The New Zealand system consists of two components, Electronic Catch and Effort Reporting (ER) and Geospatial Positional Reporting (GPR).
+In 2020, improvements to electronic reporting were consulted on and will come into effect by the end of 2021.
+These improvements include additional reporting for the surface longline (SLL) fleet on seabird mitigation measures and line weighting regimes.